Uplift » Why is my Car Accident Settlement Taking So Long?

 Car Accident Claims Take Time

-For accident victims, the process of recovering damages in the aftermath can be involved and time-consuming.
+For accident victims, the process of recovering damages can be involved and time-consuming.

 Unfortunately, there is no fixed timeline, and all cases differ.

-Even if it takes time, most personal injury cases settle before going to trial.
+While it can take time, most personal injury cases settle before going to trial.
 Obtaining a fair settlement for injuries sustained in an accident involves several steps.
 Typically, the insurance company starts with a lowball initial offer, and only after intense negotiation with your attorney do you arrive at a fair and reasonable settlement.

-So, not only will the settlement amount of personal injury cases differ from case to case, but so will the length of the settlement process.
+So, not only will the settlement amounts for personal injury cases differ from case to case, but so will the length of the settlement process.
 If you’re struggling to pay bills while waiting for your settlement, we can help.
 Uplift Legal Funding offers lawsuit loans for car accidents to plaintiffs nationwide.

 Trial